Montwood High School: Campus

 Montwood consists of three main buildings and one separate career and technology building.
 The "A" Building, which is shaped like two joined lower-case "t's" is the primary academic building where the majority of classes are held.
 It consists of three floors, with the first floor housing the theatre, library, administrative offices, cafeteria and the Commons.
 The second floor contains more classrooms and a mezzanine which surrounds and overlooks the commons below.
 The third floor only contains classrooms.

 The "B" building houses the campus's two gyms: the main Tony Harper Gymnasium (formerly the Green Gym), and the auxiliary Blue Gym.
 The majority of classes held here are in the fine Arts, such as choir, band, dance, and orchestra, as well as health and physical education classes and most of the sports locker rooms.
 The building is two floors, with two areas adjacent to each gym overlooking the basketball courts.

 The "C" Hall, or Sky-Walk, is the second-floor hallway with eight classrooms that joins the A and B buildings together.
-Students can enjoy the shade and occasional breeze that is created in the breezeway underneath the Sky-Walk.

 The new Career and Technology building houses the school's cosmetology class, along with a fully functional kitchen and dining area for culinary arts, a new athletic training room, weight room, electrical trades, and a girls' locker room.

 Like the other high schools in the Socorro Independent School District, there is no stadium located on campus.
 Track and swim Meets and soccer and football games are played at the SISD Student Activities Complex.